Annual Pancake Supper

 Reconciliation

-Saturdays from 4:00 to 4:30 pm (Feb.
-25 to Apr.
-01)
+Saturdays from 4:00 to 4:30 pm

 &

-Our parish Lenten Penance celebration will be held on Wednesday March 22nd from 6:30 pm.
+Our parish Lenten Penance celebration will be held on Thursday April 3rd from 6:30 pm.
 There will be 2 or 3 priests available to hear confessions.
 Father will also be hearing confessions as usual on Saturdays from 4:00 to 4:30 pm, or by appointment.

-The Sacrament of Reconciliation or Confession restores our relationship with God by the forgiveness of our sins.
+The Sacrament of Reconciliation, or Confession, restores our relationship with God by the forgiveness of our sins.
 When we go to confession with contrition for our sins and a desire to amend our life, God forgives us through the priest.

 Before confessing our sins, we go through an Examination of Conscience to make sure we include all our sins.
 See below for a sample examination: